Learn what the most common leadership mistakes are and how to fix them.

 Adjusting to tech developments is inevitable in the business world.
 You have no choice but to confront these changes and determine how it will affect your company.

-"Many roles face … being replaced by bots utilizing AI and machine learning," said Cindy J. Ford, vice president and general manager, U.S. and Latin America, at IT solutions provider Cogeco Peer 1.
+"Many roles face … being replaced by bots utilizing AI and machine learning," said Cindy J. Ford, executive vice president of global strategic accounts and alliances at IT solutions provider Aptum (formerly Cogeco Peer 1).
 "Identify those roles early, then you can begin to train employees on new skills to help them grow through this transformation."

 By being proactive and honest with your team, you will alleviate stress and anxiety caused by these transitions.

 Key takeaway: Leaders must be proactive about integrating technology to advance their team.

 Innovation is different for every company and each person in it.
 As a leader, you need to define what it looks like to your organization and what obstacles might impede it, said Ford.

 "While innovation needs to be fostered, clear expectations will prevent too much deviation from … activities proven to grow the business," she added.
 "Helping your team stay focused on specific innovation initiatives will allow you test ideas methodically, without spreading innovation efforts so thin they can't be tested or [aren't] effective."

 Additionally, it's important to trust your employees with these processes.
 If you're too involved, you might discourage their creativity.

 Key takeaway: A leader must define what innovation looks like for their specific organization.